-The percentage of shares beneficially owned is based on a total of 42,878,747 shares of our Class A common stock outstanding as of March 31, 2022, which includes 21,132 shares of unvested restricted stock subject to forfeiture.
+The percentage of shares beneficially owned is based on a total of 51,316,690 shares of our Class A common stock outstanding as of March 31, 2023.
 The percentage of shares beneficially owned in the table below does not present ownership of the 5,435,254 shares or our Class B common stock (all of which shares of Class B common stock were held by Deerfield) due to its non-voting status.
 Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our Class A common stock.
-Shares of our Class A common stock that an individual has a right to acquire within 60 days after March 31, 2022, are considered outstanding and beneficially owned by the person holding such right for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of the percentage ownership of all directors and executive officers.
+Shares of our Class A common stock that an individual has a right to acquire within 60 days after March 31, 2023, are considered outstanding and beneficially owned by the person holding such right for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers.
 Except as otherwise noted, the persons and entities in this table have sole voting and investing power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.